How well LLM-based test generation techniques perform with newer LLM versions?: Results

 Table \ref{tab:effectiveness} records the code coverage achieved by all the approaches we study.
 The approach obtained the highest coverage for each project is highlighted in \textbf{bold}, while the second-best performance is \underline{underlined}.
 At the bottom of the table, we report the overall coverage across the entire dataset, over all included projects.
 The effectiveness of Plain-LLM at the method level is reported as Plain (M).

-Looking at the line coverage results, we see that the Plain-LLM approach consistently outperforms all previously proposed techniques in terms of total and average coverage.
+Based on the line coverage results, the Plain-LLM approach consistently outperforms all previously proposed techniques in total and average coverage.
 Although Plain-LLM does not achieve the highest coverage in every individual repository, its performance remains consistently comparable across projects, resulting in the highest overall effectiveness.

 For branch coverage, HITS achieves the highest coverage in the majority of individual repositories; however, when aggregating results across the entire dataset, Plain-LLM covers a larger total number of branches.
 On average, the differences among Plain-LLM, HITS, and \textit{SymPrompt} are modest.
 Regarding mutation testing, Plain-LLM again emerges as the most effective approach in terms of total mutation score, with \textit{SymPrompt} ranking second.